 4. Generic Returns Email Inbox

-A generic returns email inbox allows businesses to efficiently manage returns and other customer issues separately from their primary customer service inbox.
-If you’re an online seller, it’s a good idea to create a generic email address specifically for returns, refunds, or exchanges.
+A generic returns email inbox allows businesses to manage returns and other customer issues separately from their primary customer service inbox.
+Creating a generic email address specifically for returns, refunds, or exchanges is a good idea if you’re an online seller.

 Here are some examples of generic return inbox addresses: